South African cricket team in England in 1904: The South African team

+Horwood replaced his Western Province teammate Allan Reid, who had to withdraw just before the team left for England.

 Frank Mitchell also played first-class cricket for Yorkshire during the season, which helped him score more than 1,000 first-class runs in the season.
 839 of those were made for South Africa; Louis Tancred (1217) and Maitland Hathorn (1167) were the two players to make more than 1,000 runs for the South Africans.
 On the bowling side, pace bowler Johannes Kotze headed the attack, claiming 104 wickets in his 22 matches for the South Africans.